AcademySoftwareFoundation/OpenImageIO/RELEASING.md

   have done.
 Update as necessary.

 - Go to [readthedocs.org](https://openimageio.readthedocs.io/), and ensure
-  that the new release is built and visible and is the default release shown (specified in the Admin section).
+  that the new release is built, visible, and is the default release shown (specified in the Admin section).
 I tend to keep the latest patch of each minor release available for reference indefinitely, but hide the docs for earlier patch releases within that minor release series.